The addon is compatibility with WoW 8.0.1.

 Note that MobInfo offers a "Combined Mode" where the data of Mobs with the same name that only differ in level gets combined (added up) into one tooltip.
 This mode can be enabled through the options dialog

-Target Frame Health/Mana Values
+Target Frame Health/Mana Values (to be removed)

 MobInfo can display the numeric and percentage values for your current targets health and mana right on the target frame (formerly known as MobHealth functionality).
 This display is highly configurable through the MobInfo options dialog (position, font, size, etc).